nervosys/AutonomyGym/README.md

-# AutonomyGym
-Agents and environments for embodied artificial intelligence in AutonomySim
+# AutonomyGym: agents and environments for embodied artificial intelligence (AI) in AutonomySim